 I have read a lot of books and have a subscription to Alan Kohler’s Eureka Report, which I find very informative.
 But even reading a lot didn’t teach me how to trade.

-It wasn’t until I found Wealth Within and enrolled in the Diploma of Share Trading and Investment that I realised how much I did not know.
+It wasn’t until I found Wealth Within and enrolled in the Diploma of Share Trading and Investment that I realized how much I did not know.
 It was there that I started to understand the nuts and bolts of what I was doing, and how to formulate a successful trading strategy.

 I know I still have a long way to go, but it’s such a fascinating journey and I love every minute of it.